 Common mistakes

-- No guitar type — random choice
+- No guitar type — Suno picks a random tone; always pair an adjective with the instrument.

-- Too many instruments (piano + horns + guitars + strings) — rock should be lean
+- Too many instruments (piano + horns + guitars + strings) — rock should be lean.

-- Vocal gender unspecified — drifts mid-song
+- Vocal gender unspecified — voice drifts mid-song.

 How to push results further